Strafe (video game): Development

 The game had a successful crowdfunding campaign, reaching $207,000 of a $185,000 goal on Kickstarter.
 The Kickstarter campaign video parodies over-the-top video game commercials of the 1990s.
 The video was well-received, the game's designer Thom Glunt attributes his experience in commercial and video production to its success.
 Though the video was humorous, Glunt stresses that Strafe is not a comedy game, but "balls-to-the-wall straight-up" action game.
 Strafe was featured at the 2015 Games Developers Conference with a playable demo.

-Strafe development continued after the game's official release with several major updates.
+Strafe development continued after the official release with several major updates.
 The Millennium Edition was released on October 2, 2017, and added mutators, challenge modes, the ability to save runs, and additional campaign content.
 The Gold Edition was released on May 9, 2020, and added a New Game Plus mode, as well as a long list of bug fixes, balance tweaks, and optimizations.

 Reception

-Strafe received "mixed or average" reviews from critics, according to review aggregator Metacritic.
+Strafe received "mixed or average" reviews from critics, according to review aggregator platform Metacritic.

 GameSpot awarded Strafe a score of 8 out of 10, and called it "fun", "intense", and "fast-paced" shooter with "distinguishable" charm.